Wondering which coaching niche to choose?

 Choosing a niche for a random reason usually = failure, so do the hard work of validating the niche that you want, then DO THAT.

 Want more business help?
-But the kind that is both live and FREE?
+But the kind that is MORE in-depth (and also free)?